Samuel Bronston: El Cid

 Filming for the jousting sequence in El Cid, near the Castle of Belmonte, Spain.

 According to the El Cid film souvenir program, written by Harold Lamb, Bronston first contemplated El Cid (1961) as a potential film project in 1958.
 The film tells a fictionalized account of Rodrigo Díaz de Vivar, a Castilian knight, whom the Moors called "El Cid"—which translates to the Lord—from the Arabic term "El Seid."
-Alone in his convictions, the Cid finds himself a battle of feudal rivalries while the kingdom of Spain faces an invasion from the Moors, led by Ben Yusuf.
+Alone in his convictions, the Cid finds himself in a battle of feudal rivalries while the kingdom of Spain faces an invasion from the Moors, led by Ben Yusuf.

 In April 1960, Variety announced that Bronston was independently producing El Cid after he had purchased screenwriter Fredric M. Frank's 140-page film treatment.
 In July 1960, Bronston next hired Anthony Mann to direct the film and Philip Yordan to write the final script.
 A known Hispanophile, Mann expressed excitement at the project: "The reason I wanted to make El Cid was the theme 'a man rode out to victory dead on his horse.'
 I loved the concept of that ending."

 Both Bronston and Mann had Charlton Heston in mind to portray the lead role.
 Bronston also had envisioned Sophia Loren in the role as Rodrigo's wife, Chimene.
-Loren was hired for $1 million, becoming the second actress to receive a one-million salary for a film (behind Elizabeth Taylor).
-After being cast, Loren had read Yordan's draft but was displeased with her dialogue.
+Loren was hired for $1 million (equivalent to $10.8 million in 2026), becoming the second actress to receive a one-million dollar salary for a film (behind Elizabeth Taylor).
+After she was cast, Loren read Yordan's draft but was displeased with her dialogue.
 She recommended Ben Barzman, a blacklisted screenwriter, to rewrite it.
-During a flight trip to Madrid, Mann flew Barzman and handed him the latest shooting script; during the flight, Barzman read it and agreed to rewrite a new screenplay.
+During a flight trip to Madrid, Mann flew with Barzman and handed him the latest shooting script.
+Barzman read it and agreed to rewrite a new screenplay.
 Before the film's premiere, Bronston paid Barzman a $50,000 bonus and purchased his wife Norma a mink coat she did not ask for.